January 10, 1824 – March 3, 1921

 From St. Joseph county he went to Florida, where Hamlin practiced dentistry five years.
 In 1872 he came to Santa Cruz, California, where he practiced medicine and dentistry until 1874 when he came to the site of Lemoore and opened a small drug store where he hung his professional sign.

 Dr. Hamlin was instrumental in the naming of Lemoore.
 On August 17, 1875, the first assistant postmaster general in Washington, D. C., James W. Marshall, was looking at an application that came from a place near a big lake in California.
 Hamlin was seeking to establish a new post office, Lakeville.
 Marshall asked Hamlin to select another name as another Lakeville post office existed in Sonoma county.
-The application was returned and Hamlin scratched out the Lakeville and wrote Lemoore on the application and sent it back.
+The application was returned and Hamlin scratched out the Lakeville, wrote in Lucerne and wrote Lemoore on the application and sent it back.
 In the 1908 Lemoore High Nuntius, a student at the time, H. D. Lindly explained that Dr. Hamlin tooled the name of Dr. Moore, dropping the first name and using his middle name “Lee” with the final letter “e” dropped, and wrote the name “Lemoore.”
 The Southern Pacific Railroad adopted the name along with everyone else and it became a fixture on the records of the United States and California.
 The new Post Office was located inside Hamlin’s drug store on the corner of 18th and Bush with Hamlin being appointed postmaster.

 Margaret Hamlin died in 1886 and on September 16, 1889, he married Maria L. Wells, a native of Buffalo.
 N. Y.